 Plants and Travel Restrictions

-Flying across the state with a small fern or a bouquet of flowers shouldn’t cause any issues, but traveling internationally with plants can be troublesome.
+Flying across the state with a small fern or a bouquet of flowers shouldn’t cause any issues, but international travel with plants can be troublesome.
 National agricultural departments generally have strict rules regarding which plants may be carried into or out of the country.
 One invasive plant or insect can cause a domino chain of damage when introduced into a new environment.
 Island nations such as Australia are particularly strict.
 Hawaii also has a long list of plants that are allowed into the country only if they’re permitted and possibly quarantined or treated.
 Even permissible types of plants have to be declared and inspected upon arrival, and they have to be free of soil, insects and signs of disease.

 Because each country has its own rules and those rules often vary depending on the type of plant, do specific research before flying to another country with plant life.
 Contact the country’s department of agriculture at least a month (or ideally a few months) before traveling, as they may require a permit.
 Even if the department of agriculture gives you permission to carry a certain plant into the country, customs agents have the final say about what visitors can and can’t carry across borders.
 Don’t travel with a plant that you would be devastated to lose.